craigfay/chess-engine/README.md

 * Handle Promotions that are also Captures
 * Create Algebraic equivalents to the actions that use strings instead of usize.
 * Use `PromotionMaterial` enum instead of matching function.
+* Use rust doc comments and publish crate.